 Levels of Asset Management

 There is more than one way to manage files and images.

-- basic: store them in a well thought out structure of folders or directories.
+* basic: store files in a well thought out structure of folders or directories

-- basic plus: hint at the file’s content by giving the file a name like “JohnDoeInIllinois”.
+* basic plus: hint at the file’s content (the image) by giving the file a name like “JohnDoeInIllinois”

-Let’s look at a few examples of storage structures for basic asset management.
-We can devise other structures, but possibilities to build a multidimensional structure are limited.
+Let’s look at a few examples of structures for basic asset management.
+We can devise other structures, but possibilities to build a multidimensional structure in two dimensions are limited.

 e.g. Photos > 2001 > 2001-10 > 2001-10-Illinois